EverQuest II: History

-In July 2010 SOE announced a separate version of EverQuest II called EverQuest II Extended.
-EverQuest II Extended is a free to play version of EverQuest II funded by micro-transactions or optional subscription play.
+In July 2010, SOE released a separate version of EverQuest II called EverQuest II Extended, a free to play version of the game funded by micro-transactions or optional subscription play.
 The free to play version was run on a separate server from the subscription servers.

-In November 2011 SOE announced EverQuest II was going free to play following a similar path as EverQuest II Extended.
-As of December 6, 2011, with the release of GU62 and Age of Discovery, EverQuest II updated from being a subscription based game to a free to play title with subscription optional.
+By November 2011, EverQuest II was going free to play following a similar path as EverQuest II Extended.
+As of the following month, with the release of GU62 and Age of Discovery, EverQuest II was updated from being a subscription based game to a free to play title with optional subscription.

+Later, in February 2015, SOE's parent corporation, Sony Computer Entertainment, sold the studio to investment company Columbus Nova and it was rebranded as Daybreak Game Company, which continues to develop and publish EverQuest.

 At the end of October 2012, Krono was added as an experiment.
-Krono work like the Plex currency in EVE Online: it allows players to buy an in-game item for real money that adds 30 days of Gold subscription to the account.
+Krono works like the Plex currency in EVE Online: it allows players to buy an in-game item for real money that adds 30 days of Gold subscription to the account.
 Krono can also be traded between players, sold via the Broker or gifted to another player's account.
-Krono is also a much safer way of purchasing game time than purchasing SC cards from players in the game, which may or may not sell you a valid code.
+Krono is also a much safer way of purchasing game time than purchasing SC cards from players in the game, which may or may not sell a valid code for the players.

 Audio

 A small number of NPCs use actual voices.
 The actors used for these parts included Hollywood stars such as Heather Graham (as Queen Antonia Bayle), Christopher Lee (as Overlord Lucan D'Lere) and Minnie Driver (as 'Dancer').
 Wil Wheaton, Dwight Schultz, Richard Horvitz, Alan Dale and Danica McKellar are also part of the cast.
 According to SOE, in October 2004, EverQuest II featured 130 hours of spoken dialog recorded by 266 voice actors.
 More dialog has been added since release as part of regular game updates.
 In September 2005, EverQuest II: Desert of Flames added player voice emotes.
-Also features voice actors Peter Renaday, Colleen O'Shaughnessey, and Nick Jameson.
+It also features voice actors Peter Renaday, Colleen O'Shaughnessey, and Nick Jameson.

 The music for the game, over ninety minutes' worth, was composed by Emmy-award-winning composer Laura Karpman and recorded by the FILMharmonic Orchestra Prague under her direction.
-Karpman has said of the music in the game: "Every place has a theme, its own separate, unique feeling - from a quasi-African savanna to a Babylonian city.
-Every cue in EverQuest II, with the exception of the attack cues, is like a main title of a movie.
-A more cinematic experience for the player was one of our goals."
+Karpman said that every place has a theme, its own separate, unique feeling - from a quasi-African savanna to a Babylonian city.
+Their goal was to bring a cinematic feel in the music.
 Purchasers of the EverQuest II Collector's Edition received a soundtrack CD as part of the package.
 The expansions, Echoes of Faydwer and Rise of Kunark, included many themes from the corresponding zones in the original EverQuest, arranged by Inon Zur.
 With the Rise of Kunark expansion came a major update to the combat music.
 A new system was added with 14 contextual combat themes.
 The strength of the enemy or enemies and tide of the battle determine the tone of the combat music.
 The previous combat music consisted of just a few linear pieces.